SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - S1-S10: Subs (Vietnamese subs - Pork, Beef, Chicken, Vegetarian, etc.)
 - SW: Soup (Wonton Soup)

-**Action Taken:** None - cannot assign course_id without courses existing.
+**Action Taken:** None - cannot assign course_id without courses existing. **SERVICE VERIFICATION NEEDED** - Confirm if still using our service before creating courses.

 **Resolution Needed:**
-1. Create appropriate courses for this Vietnamese sub shop:
+1. **FIRST:** Verify if restaurant is still using our service or has switched to Clover
+2. If still using our service, create appropriate courses:
    - Appetizers
    - Subs/Banh Mi
    - Combos
    - Soups
    - Desserts
    - Drinks
-2. Then assign dishes using code pattern matching (A=Appetizers, B=Sandwiches, C=Combos, D=Drinks, H=Desserts, S=Subs, SW=Soup)
+3. Then assign dishes using code pattern matching (A=Appetizers, B=Sandwiches, C=Combos, D=Drinks, H=Desserts, S=Subs, SW=Soup)

+**Pattern Note:** Restaurants with "no courses but have dishes" pattern should be checked for service status - may have switched to Clover or other POS systems.

 ---